 System Size

-Remember the days when water softeners and iron filters had confusing sizing methods?
+Remember the days when filtration systems had confusing sizing methods?
 Thankfully, manufacturers have shifted to a more user-friendly approach, sizing based on the number of bathrooms in your home.
 Just stick to the guidelines, and you’re golden.

 Capacity & Filter Life